Hello Field Trip Inspo! The Best Day Trips in the New Jersey Area

 newarkmuseumart.org

-Travel around the world in a day with exhibits about Asian, African and Mediterranean art.
-Lie inside of a kaleidoscope, stand before a Tibetan Buddhist altar and gaze at Native American clothing at this museum committed to inclusivity.
+Travel around the world in a day with exhibits highlighting Asian, African and Mediterranean art.
+Lie inside a kaleidoscope, stand before a Tibetan Buddhist altar and gaze at Native American clothing at this museum committed to inclusivity.

 NEW JERSEY HALL OF FAME ENTERTAINMENT AND LEARNING CENTER